TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Assessment

-Observe that most attacks seem insensitive to $|m|$: as $|m|$ varies from 2$\times$2 to 5$\times$5, the \asr of most attacks increases by less than 10\%, except \rfb and \tb, with over 30\% growth.
-This may be attributed to their additional constraints: \rfb defines the trigger to be the reflection of another image, while \tb requires the trigger to be positionless).
-Thus, increasing $|m|$ may improve their perturbation spaces.
+Observe that most attacks seem insensitive to $|m|$: as $|m|$ varies from 2$\times$2 to 5$\times$5, the \asr of most attacks increases by less than 10\%, except \rfb with over 30\% growth.
+This may be attributed to its additional constraints: \rfb defines the trigger to be the reflection of another image; thus, increasing $|m|$ may improve its perturbation spaces.
+Compared with other attacks, \tb and \esb perform poorly because \tb aims to force inputs with random triggers to be misclassified while \esb is unable to account for trigger transparency during training.
 Also observe that the \tmc of most attacks remains close to 1.0 regardless of $|m|$.